GeekBrucy/mySnippets/AWS/Certificates/Notes/23_Security/23_Security&Encryption.md

   - Optional Features – EKS Audit Logs, RDS & Aurora, EBS, Lambda, S3 Data Events…
 - Can setup EventBridge rules to be notified in case of findings
 - EventBridge rules can target AWS Lambda or SNS
-- Can protect against CryptoCurrency attacks (has a dedicated “finding” for it)
+- Can protect against CryptoCurrency attacks (has a dedicated "finding" for it)

 ![image](./23_13_GuardDuty_Structure.png)